zama-ai/concrete/docs/tutorial/decorator.md

 ```

 {% hint style="info" %}
-Think of this decorator as a way to add the `compile` method to the function object without changing its name elsewhere.
+This decorator is a way to add the `compile` method to the function object without changing its name elsewhere.
 {% endhint %}